Houston Tugboat & Barge Accident Attorneys

 Common Causes of Tugboat Accidents

-Common causes of tugboat accidents include when the tugboat collides with docks, the shore, sandbars, or other obstacles in the water.
+Tugboat accidents may occur when tugboats collide with docks, the shore, sandbars, or other obstacles in the water.
 Other accidents take place as crews make the difficult transition from barge tow to the dock or back to the tug.
-In addition, accidents may take place due to slippery conditions on deck from bad weather conditions or hydraulic leaks.
+Some tug accidents may take place due to slippery conditions on deck from bad weather conditions or hydraulic leaks.

 Some of the most serious injuries on board a tug come from the tow lines and winches.
 The very strength of these lines and winches is exactly what makes them so dangerous if they sweep the deck.
 In addition, frayed or weak lines can part, resulting in a dangerous situation when the barge detaches.
-For more than 100 years, seamen have suffered back injuries from working with these lines.
-In modern times, there are light-weight, high-strength lines that can protect workers; unfortunately, many modern maritime companies refuse to pay for them.
+For centuries, seamen have suffered back injuries from working with these lines.
+In modern times, there are lightweight, high-strength lines that can protect workers; unfortunately, many modern maritime companies refuse to pay for them.

-Another source of tug boat and barge accidents is inadequate staff.
-When maritime companies don't fully staff their vessels, it can lead to overwork and fatigue, conditions that will cause seamen to make mistakes they wouldn't have otherwise made.
+Another source of tugboat and barge accidents is inadequate staff.
+When maritime companies don't fully staff their vessels, it can lead to overwork and fatigue, conditions that increase the risk of injury.
 Inadequate staff also means the vessel will be undermanned in the case of an emergency, and seamen will be unable to respond as quickly as possible.

 2020 Barge Explosion in the Corpus Christi Ship Channel